 WordPress has been around since 2003 and is a an other Content Management System, with many sites worldwide.
 WordPress is very user friendly for content editors.
 This website is build using WordPress.

-When developing web sites, it is convenient to run the sites on your own computer.
-To do that efficient you can use virtual computers, which can quickly be installed, altered and deleted without interfering with the setup of your own computer.
+When developing web sites, it is convenient to run the sites on in virtual computers, either locally on your own computer or in the cloud.
+This makes is easy to install, alter and delete the sites without interfering with the setup of your own computer.
 In the following pages I will go the process of setting up virtual computers:

 - setup your host